viccro/cryptidSightings/dataDict/README.md

 # Cryptid Media schema

-Cryptid Media Schema (Version 0.4) was created as a draft for LIS 445: Metadata at Simmons University, in the School of Library and Information Science (SLIS).
+Cryptid Media Schema (Version 1.0) was created as a final project for LIS 445: Metadata at Simmons University, in the School of Library and Information Science (SLIS).
 The schema was created by:
 * Tish Albro
 * Stephanie Bennett